 Thus, on the level of the subject matter and narrative structure, as well as on the level of style, Nizami’s shadow is long: Shirin u Khusrau is more imitation than transformation.
 Amir Khusrau bows to the auctoritas of his predecessor.
 The hypotext (Nizami’s poem) is explicitly present within the new text and the contrast creates excitement.
 The better the hypotext was known to Amir Khosrau’s contempory audience, the more perceptible the transformations and the more manifest the dynamic tension.

 Giving due awareness to the difficulty of trans-culturally capturing unstated humorous intentions, I would like nevertheless to suggest as a topic for future investigation the search for the aesthetic effects created by the pastiche technique, including that of a probable ironic dimension, within this masnavi.
 Though I am unaware that the theory and the form pastiche is identified within medieval Persian literary studies, I read it in the practice of Amir Khusrau’s use of related titles, in the changes within the narrative structure, in the personality shifts of the protagonists, in the almost mathematical arrangement of the characters within the synopsis, and in the specific stylistic pastiche of some of Nizami’s lines: all these changes carry a strong element of defamiliarisation, lending oxygen to the old tale and probably creating humorous effects.
 Contrary to what I suggested above for Nizami’s text, in this case, we must consider that Amir Khusrau’s story wins in interest by being confronted with its hypotext.
-Awareness of the older work enhances the audacity and complexity of Amir Khusrau’s authorial choices and this gives relief to his literary creation and informs our appreciation for his proficiency.
+Awareness of the older work enhances the audacity and complexity of Amir Khusrau’s authorial choices; it gives relief to his literary creation and informs our appreciation for his proficiency.
 And, inversely, consideration of the changes introduced may also by contrast, illuminate for us how Nizami’s work was understood at the time, and ultimately, this might help us reach a fuller understanding of Nizami’s work itself.
 At all events, and in this sense, there seems to be no problem in branding Amir Khusrau’s Shirin u Khusrau a full and conscious rewriting of Nizami’s Khusrau u Shirin.

 I will conclude with a footnote that shows a prevailing, though probably unconscious awareness of the contrast between Nizami’s and Amir Khusrau’s relation with auctoritas.
 Past scholarship has treated their respective dialogues between auctor and younger author of the story of Shirin and Khusrau in different ways: Nizami’s style has rarely been confronted with Firdausi’s.
 Indeed, considering their differences, this might be a pointless exercise.
 When the stories by these two authors are compared, this is done on the level of the plot and of the characters.
 In contrast, it is mostly Amir Khusrau’s style that is discussed in comparison with Nizami’s, not the structural differences of their versions.
 This might stem from the emphasis on Amir Khusrau’s reputation as talented emulator of all poetical styles.
 (He collected five divans containing qasidas in “imitation” of Khaqani and other old masters.)
 Comparative approaches with Nizami’s work are mostly based on sweeping criteria and brand Amir Khusrau the loser.
 We must question the academic validity of these judgements, based as they usually are on the subjective pleasure the critics experience when reading and comparing both literary works.